 We help build business resilience

 Our series of training courses includes conflict management and regular anti-terror and major-incident training through Project Argus and Project Griffin, involving more than 300 businesses to date.
 The sessions help people to understand the threat from terrorism and think about security measures that can be taken to protect businesses and organisations.

 We provide a range of innovative security measures to businesses

 Several more initiatives support our Safer city objective

 As we look ahead to the next five years, there are opportunities to enhance the city’s partnership-led approach to crime prevention even further.

-Consultation for a renewal ballot identified that support for security and environmental issues remains a top priority for businesses.
-This will result in further priorities around a safe, clean and maintained city centre receiving a greater share of the BID’s investment.
+Support for security and environmental issues remains a top priority for businesses.
+This has resulted in priorities around a safe, clean and maintained city centre receiving a greater share of the BID’s investment.

-We will also work with partners to identify solutions for designing out crime and vulnerabilities which create a “broken window” effect and which encourage further anti-social behaviours.
+We are also working with partners to identify solutions for designing out crime and vulnerabilities which create a “broken window” effect and which encourage further anti-social behaviours.